Gateway Film Center, Columbus, Ohio – Friday, October 13, 2017*

 8:26 PM – I lead the masses in collective laughter at, by far, my single favorite line in the series, a joke that lands due, in equal part, to delivery and context:

 ALICE: “No, no. No, please don’t leave me.
 They’ll kill you too!”

 8:28 PM – Like most crazed monologues, I detect trace amounts of Colonel Kurtz from Apocalypse Now in the famous bipolar soliloquy where Pamela first introduces the concept of her drowned child, Jason.
 Whereas Brando was largely measured in his reveal, however, Betsy Palmer leaves nuance at home in a big pile by the door, affecting instead the staggered, see-saw rhythm of one of those office desk toy birds that drinks water.
 Her Cheshire Crocodile grin, flashed early and often, is another useful tool for “acting” crazy, as it happens.

 8:29 PM – So Mrs. Voorhees basically drove her jeep around for the entire movie with Annie’s corpse just propped up in the front riding shotgun?
 A bold choice.
-Seriously, therapy might’ve been useful.
+Seriously, some grief therapy might’ve been useful.

 8:30 PM – “In the deep forest, keep your guns out for all to see…but lock up your ammunition with chains!”
 Another rejected NRA slogan debunked in real time by Friday the 13th.

 8:31 PM – Epic, albeit one-sided, slap-fight between Alice and Mrs. V!
 Based on the evidence here on display, I think Pamela’s hand-to-hand skills can be charitably summed up as lacking.
 So what exactly did she hit Brenda with?
 A post-hole digger?
 A jackhammer?
 An Orcan battering ram?